 - Is it too good to be true? – Were you offered an unusually high salary (higher than industry standards)?
 Is it an easy job with minimal hours?
 Were you hired without an interview or even a review of your qualifications?
 Unless you are world-renowned in your field, this job offer has “scam” written all over it.

 - Vague job description – If the opening has a generic job title (i.e. personal assistant, consultant, associate) or worse, no job title and no mention of your job responsibilities, it is likely to be fake.

 - Unprofessional email – If the email is not addressed to you directly, there are formatting errors (different fonts, different sizes, varied spacing), grammatical errors, or if sentences are vague, it is likely a scam.
 If you receive an email like this, don’t click on links or download attachments.
 You can get a computer virus.

 - No company address, phone or contact person -They may only have a P.O. box and a sketchy email address.

-- You need to pay or invest money before getting hired – If they require payment for training or training materials, certification, background or credit score checks, or a startup kit and you have to pay them before you can be hired, you can be sure that they are just after your money.
+- You need to pay or invest money before getting hired – If they require payment for training or materials, certification, background or credit score checks or a startup kit before you can be hired, you can be sure that they are just after your money.
 There’s no real job for you.